ozgecinko/AlzheimersDiseaseClassifier/README.md

 # Alzheimer's Disease Classifier
-This repository includes Sakarya University Final Year Project of [Özge Çinko](https://github.com/ozgecinko) and [Kader Miyanyedi](https://github.com/Kadermiyanyedi).
+## Sakarya University Final Year Project of [Özge Çinko](https://github.com/ozgecinko) and [Kader Miyanyedi](https://github.com/Kadermiyanyedi).

-This project aims to find out if an MRI image is Alzheimer's disease or not.
+This project aims to find out if an MRI scan is Alzheimer's disease or not.
 It is classified according to four different stages of Alzheimer's disease.
 1. Mild Demented
 2. Moderate Demented